9 minute read

 Daniel Priestly coined the ‘7,11,4’ rule in which he outlines that:

-• There can be up to 11 touch points across a number of media platforms before your customer gets in touch with you.
-For example, they may read your blog, watch you Youtube videos, watch a webinar, download your ebook etc.
+- There can be up to 11 touch points across a number of media platforms before your customer gets in touch with you.
+For example, they may read your blog, watch your YouTube videos, watch a webinar, download your ebook, etc.

 The B2B Sales Funnel